Alabama inmate escape alert: Johnny Lewis Payne - NewsBreak

 ALABAMA (WHNT) — The Alabama Department of Corrections announced Friday morning that an inmate has escaped from the Elba Community Based Facility in Coffee County.

-48-year-old Johnny Lewis Payne escaped from the facility around 6:50 a.m. on June 2, according to ADOC.2 inmates found dead in Alabama prisons
+48-year-old Johnny Lewis Payne escaped from the facility around 6:50 a.m. on June 2, according to ADOC.2 inmates assaulted on 2 consecutive days at Limestone Correctional Facility

 Payne is serving a 20-year sentence for receiving stolen property, a crime he was charged with committing in Jackson County in 2012, as reported by AL.com.